azmine-1/DES/README.md

 # DES (Data Encryption Standard) Implementation

 A pure Python implementation of the DES (Data Encryption Standard) encryption algorithm.
-This implementation provides a clean, efficient, and easy-to-use interface for DES encryption and decryption without any external dependencies.
+This implementation provides a clean, efficient, and easy-to-use interface for DES encryption and decryption without any external dependencies. https://page.math.tu-berlin.de/~kant/teaching/hess/krypto-ws2006/des.htm illustration was used for learning.

 ## Features